 Chair

-Damien has been appointed as Chair of the AHO having served as an AHO Board member since 2015.
+Damien is the Chair of the AHO, having served on the AHO Board since 2015.

 He is the founder and Managing Director of YIMBA Legal & Consulting.
-He is the Chair of Westpac’s Indigenous Advisory Committee, a Member of Westpac’s Stakeholder Advisory Council, a Director of Supply Nation, Chair of Nguluway DesignInc Pty Ltd and an Australian Representative on the Indigenous Peoples Economic and Trade Cooperation Arrangement (IPETCA) Partnership Council.
-He has been a Director of The National Centre of Indigenous Excellence, Bangarra Dance Theatre, the Australian Indigenous Leadership Centre, a Member of the NSW Law Society Indigenous Issues Committee and a founding Member of Ngalaya Indigenous Lawyers Association.
+He is a Director of the State Electricity Commission of Victoria, the Chair of Westpac’s Indigenous Advisory Committee, a Member of Westpac’s Stakeholder Advisory Council, a Director of Supply Nation and an Australian Indigenous Representative on the Indigenous Peoples Economic and Trade Cooperation Arrangement (IPETCA).
+He has been; Chair of Nguluway DesignInc, Director of The National Centre of Indigenous Excellence (NCIE), Bangarra Dance Theatre, the Australian Indigenous Leadership Centre, a Member of the NSW Law Society Indigenous Issues Committee and a founding Member of Ngalaya Indigenous Lawyers Association.

 Damien has more than 30 years’ experience in law, commercial management and engineering, providing advice on a range of areas including; infrastructure, construction, transport, energy and resources, renewables, environment and planning, Indigenous Business, land access, native title, cultural heritage, RAPs, ESG and dispute resolution.
 His employment experience includes; King & Wood Mallesons, DLA Piper, UGL, McDermott CBI, O’Donnell Griffin, Power Minerals, NTSCorp and local and state government.